ttakahashi21/website/content/en/blog/_posts/2022-12-6-cross-namespace-data-sources-alpha.md

      volumeMode: Filesystem
    ```

-Note This is only the simplest example.
+That is a simple example.
+For real world use, you might want to use a more complex approach.

 ## How can I learn more?

 The enhancement proposal,
 [Provision volumes from cross-namespace snapshots](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots), includes lots of detail about the history and technical implementation of this feature.

-Please get involved by joining the Kubernetes storage SIG to help us enhance this
+Please get involved by joining the Kubernetes SIG Storage to help us enhance this
 feature.
 There are a lot of good ideas already and we'd be thrilled to have more!